 Alternative methods to traditional viability assays

-Analysis of cell viability is an important aspect of many different studies in the fields of drug development, cancer research and regenerative medicine.
+Analysis of cell viability is an important aspect of many different studies in the fields of drug discovery, cancer research and toxicology.
 Traditional assays, such as the MTT assay, neutral red uptake assay or ATP bioluminescence assay are widely used to analyze cell viability.
 However, the major downside of these assays is that they are endpoint assays.
 Recently, more and more research labs realize the importance of kinetics in cell viability and cytotoxicity studies.
 Therefore, there is an increasing demand for methods that can, non-invasively, investigate changes in cell viability over time.
 Live-cell imaging is one of these non-invasive methods that enable monitoring of the dynamic changes in viability throughout the duration of an experiment.

-In this free webinar, CytoSMART has partnered with prominent labs from academia to facilitate an open discussion about the use of live-cell imaging for viability analysis.
+In this webinar, CytoSMART has partnered with prominent labs from academia to facilitate an open discussion about the use of live-cell imaging for viability analysis.
 We will be covering:

 - The use of both brightfield and fluorescent live-cell imaging to analyze the effect of a treatment on cell viability.